Peppinux/redplaza-dero-marketplace/README.md

 ## The SERVICE (WIP)
 As you can see, there is a folder with a proof of concept in its infancy.
 Some of logic is already written there, but it will need to change.
 Why?
 Because the service needs a frontend.
 People (buyers but also sellers) are used to do their shopping on webpages, not CLIs.
 That's why I feel that the best option is to use a WASM compiled version of my Golang POC, which will use WebSockets instead of RPC, is run on a React frontend and uses IndexedDB for storage/caching.
 All of this can still happen **locally**, but there could also exist an hosted version, perhaps on the Foundation's domain.

+## Limits of Redplaza
+The main one is that it is very vendor-centric.
+Because of the how products are stored (on-chain and off-chain) which is, not on some SQL server, I see it more like a collection of sellers rather than your typical market where the products are the focus.
+But this limit may be overcame.